Venetian Sportsbook 101

 The extremely dark room, which is located at 3355 South Las Vegas Boulevard, is also surrounded by numerous restaurants and electronic table games with stadium seating.

 The Venetian sportsbook hours are simple: The venue is open 24 hours a day, seven days a week, but the many betting windows are only open daily from 9 a.m. to 10 p.m.
-The hours are extended during football season.
-Players must be 21 years of age or older to wager anywhere in Nevada, including on Venetian entertainment esports.
+The hours are extended during the football season.
+Players must be 21 years of age or older to wager anywhere in Nevada, including on Venetian entertainment betting lines and esports odds.

 Venetian sports betting offers angled rows upon rows of identical seating with desk space and a personal television.
 The only area without desk seating is at the back of the room close to the sports bar.
 There are VIP sections off to the side by the racebook and another at the front and center of the sportsbook.